 Ultimately, your best option is to prevent cavities before they develop.
 Since most cavities are caused by sugars and bacteria in the mouth, you can play a vital role in protecting your teeth and gums from harmful decay by taking better care of your teeth at home.
 Brush and floss regularly with fluoride toothpaste, and limit sugary foods and drinks that create plaque in the mouth.
 These simple at-home improvements combined with regular visits to your dentist will go a long way to prevent cavities from forming in the first place.

-Don’t Wait — Contact Chesterton Family Dentistry and Schererville Family Dentistry Today!
+Don’t Wait — Contact Schererville Family Dentistry Today!

 Bottom line: The longer you put off treatment for your cavity, the more painful and complex it becomes.
-Contact Chesterton Family Dentistry and Schererville Family Dentistry at the first sign of decay for quick and easy cavity fillings.
+Contact Schererville Family Dentistry at the first sign of decay for quick and easy cavity fillings.
 Even better, avoid cavities altogether by practicing excellent oral hygiene and visiting our office for routine cleanings and exams.